dsebastien/vscode-extension-packs/README.md

 ## Publish

-- Update the CHANGELOG.md file
+- Update the CHANGELOG.md files
 - Add/commit/push
 - Run one of the scripts:
   - `npm run publish:patch`